Azure-Samples/ms-identity-javascript-react-tutorial/2-Authorization-I/1-call-graph/README.md

      };

      const tokenRequest = {
-          scopes: [ "Mail.Read" ]
+          scopes: [ "Contacts.Read" ]
      };

      // will return an ID Token and an Access Token with scopes: "openid", "profile" and "User.Read" msalInstance.loginPopup(loginRequest);

      // will fail and fallback to an interactive method prompting a consent screen
-     // after consent, the received token will be issued for "openid", "profile" ,"User.Read" and "Mail.Read" combined msalInstance.acquireTokenPopup(tokenRequest);
+     // after consent, the received token will be issued for "openid", "profile" ,"User.Read" and "Contacts.Read" combined msalInstance.acquireTokenPopup(tokenRequest);
 ```

 In the code snippet above, the user will be prompted for consent once they authenticate and receive an **ID Token** and an **Access Token** with scope `User.Read`.
 Later, if they request an **Access Token** for `User.Read`, they will not be asked for consent again (in other words, they can acquire a token *silently*).
-On the other hand, the user did not consented to `Mail.Read` at the authentication stage.
+On the other hand, the user did not consented to `Contacts.Read` at the authentication stage.
 As such, they will be asked for consent when requesting an **Access Token** for that scope.
 The token received will contain all the previously consented scopes, hence the term *incremental consent*.

 ### Acquire a Token